Global Studies Curriculum

-HONORS WORLD ART STUDIO
+HONORS WORLD ART STUDIO5 Credits, Grade 9

 This course is designed to provide students with a deep and pervasive knowledge of art history as well as hands-on experience in various mediums.
-This serves as a basis for the examination of art, geography and culture in relation to the evolution of the human experience.
+This serves as a basis for the examination of art, geography, and culture in relation to the evolution of the human experience.
 Students will explore the following essential questions: What is the connection between art and culture?
 How do belief systems manifest themselves in art?
 Why are there differences between eastern and western art?
 How does global conflict affect art?

-HONORS WORLD LITERATURE AND WRITERS' WORKSHOP
+HONORS WORLD LITERATURE AND WRITER'S WORKSHOP

 5 Credits, Grade 9